 Meakins, M. J., 2003.
 Managing knowledge in times of organizational re-structuring.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: